 F. Plug the two multiplexer chips across the breadboard's central trench and connect them up to the switch wires from the D-sub connectors (with HEF4067B chips, the 16 independent inputs Y0-Y15 run from pin 2 to pin 9 on one side and from pin 16 to pin 23 on the other).

-H. Connect each multiplexer's 4 address pins (pins 10, 11, 13, and 14) to 4 of the Arduino's digital input/output pins.
+H. Connect each multiplexer's four address pins (10, 11, 13, and 14) to four of the Arduino's digital input/output pins.
 These let the Arduino select which multiplexer input to receive as analog input.
 Here again, you can designate the sequence later in the software.

 J. Connect a 10kΩ pull-up resistor from each multiplexer input up to the 5V rail.
 This ties all the inputs to the 5V line and prevents them from having a floating signal.
 When a ball bearing is placed on a washer, the circuit is closed and the input voltage is pulled down to ground.